Questions on Retinol? We Have Your Answers

 When choosing a retinoid, it’s all about the concentration.
 A higher concentration means more potent effects, but it can also mean more skin irritation.

 If you have sensitive skin or have had trouble with retinoids in the past, look for a lower concentration or check out SuddenlySmooth Gentle RetinAll™.
-It contains a next-generation retinol-compound that offers hydrating benefits in addition to its anti-aging prowess.
-With a host of additional all-star ingredients, the formula reduces the appearance of wrinkles, without harshness.
+It contains a next-generation retinoid compound that offers hydrating benefits in addition to its anti-aging prowess.
+With a host of additional power-packed ingredients, the formula reduces the appearance of wrinkles, visibly lifts and brightens, and improves elasticity… all without harshness.
 Plus, it was developed with our Epidermal Cushioning Technology™, which allows for extra skin-comforting benefits.

 How Should I Use It?